For many years I have practiced daily walking outdoors. It is a meditative quiet time, where I relax and escape from my monkey mind cage.

 My observation over the years is that those moody, rainy, snowy, cloudy days also have their own merit for solitude and introspection.
 They are the perfect back drop to quiet my conscious mind.
 And there inevitably I find the space for the true answers to come through from my subconscious.

 Rain or shine, nature is my therapy.
 I find the beauty, grace, quiet and solitude I need to transcend the rat race.
-I enjoy communing with nature, and feeling Earth’s every mood.
+I enjoy communing with nature and feeling connected to Earth’s every mood.

 Photo courtesy of Debbie Pan, Pexels